 7 Must-Have Auto Body Tools

-You may be a hobbyist or you might be looking into auto body and paint as a new money making venture for yourself.
+You may be a hobbyist or you might be looking into an auto body and paint as a new money-making venture for yourself (which we also show you how to start in LABAP VIP).
 Whatever your choice is, if you want to paint a car and start doing up your projects, you need to start building your tool chest.

 Did you enjoy the video?
 Check out the LABAP VIP course that will help turn you into an auto body and paint pro, from home!

 If you’re serious about painting cars and auto body repair as a money-making venture then you’ll want an air compressor that will last you years and years to come.

 Then I recommend picking up a 240V 60-gallon with a 5-7 HP setup.

 (See detailed post on the best size air compressor you need here).

 It’s perfect for painting a car, or a large van and will power all of your air tools with ease.
 It’s a workhorse that you’ll be proud you bought.
 Bigger is better when it comes to compressors.